Nickelium/IRadiance/README.md

 # IRadiance - RayTracer

-IRadiance Engine is an open-source graphics engine written in C++11 and currently built on top of OpenGL 4.3.
+IRadiance Engine is an open-source software raytraced renderer written in C++11.

-One of the main focus in the development process is building a clear architecture and providing a simple but also nice API to use.
-The Radiance API allows the user to build their graphics application quickly, while the engine handles all the other low-level necessities.
-The engine strives to be as platform independent as possible.

 This project is still in development, therefore the codebase tend to fluctuate a lot.